samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 	- *Goal:* Protect the Elysium Ruins
 	- *Block:* Hammersong clan will destroy it
 	- *Do:* Make it too costly to continue
+- **Emporium of Man (E.O.M)**
+	-  (its the east india trading company, _duh_)
+	- *Mindset:* N, CONTROL, *We own it, so you don't have to*
+	- *Goal:* Find the source of the ??? pelts
+	- *Block:* Don't know which creature it came from, or how to prepare it
+	- *Do:* Slash n burn, expeditions to the heart of darkness, bribe the locals.

 ## Minor Factions
 - **Gator Pact**
 	- Assassin mystery cult aligned with leviathoth.
 Use violence and murder as a means of gaining trancendece.
 Permitted to exist by equal parts fear and respect.
 Very professional.
+	- *Mindset:* NE
+- **T.H.O.T (The Haven of Temptation)**
+	- The whores guild.
+Basically the continental plus fast travel.
+Safety and comfort for a price.
 	- *Mindset:* NE

 Resources